sayakpaul/ML-Bootcamp-Launchpad/README.md

 	- Preparing the images for online prediction
 	- Using AI Platform’s predict jobs to perform inference

-We will be using TensorFlow 2.0, Google Cloud Platform and Weights and Biases.
+We will be using TensorFlow 2.0, Google Cloud Platform and Weights and Biases and Python 3 (of course!).
 Let's get started!